kurtyykins/StreamElements-Custom-Widgets/README.md

 # StreamElements Custom Widgets

-A collection of stream custom widget projects for StreamElements overlays
+A collection of custom widget projects for StreamElements overlays for us on Twitch streams

 For more information and examples, see https://github.com/StreamElements/widgets